A Dirac type condition for properly coloured paths and cycles: Introduction

 We are also interested in the longest p.c. path in~$G$ with $\delta^c(G) = d$ without any constraint on p.c. cycles.
-Trivially, it has length at most~$d$ if $G$ is a disjoint union of rainbow~$K_{d+1}$.
-Thus, we may assume that $G$ is connected.
-The following example shows that there are connected graphs with the longest p.c. paths of length $\lfloor 3d/2 \rfloor$.
+Trivially, if $G$ is a disjoint union of rainbow~$K_{d+1}$, then the longest p.c. path has length $d$.
+We add the assumption that $G$ is connected to avoid the trivial answer just given.
+The following example shows that there are connected graphs whose p.c. paths have length at most $\lfloor 3d/2 \rfloor$.